André De Shields: 1980–2018: Career fluctuations

+2019–present: Resurgence with Hadestown

-He played Hermes in the Broadway musical Hadestown, which began previews on March 22, 2019, at the Walter Kerr Theatre.
-He received the Tony Award for Best Featured Actor in a Musical for Hadestown on his third nomination.
+De Shields played Hermes in the Broadway musical Hadestown, which began previews on March 22, 2019, at the Walter Kerr Theatre.
+He received the Tony Award for Best Featured Actor in a Musical for the role.
 He played his final performance on May 29, 2022.
-On January 26, 2021, it was announced that De Shields would reprise his role as Hermes in Live From Mount Olympus, a narrative podcast for tweens directed by Rachel Chavkin and Zhailon Levingston.
+On January 26, 2021, it was announced that De Shields would reprise his role as Hermes in Live from Mount Olympus, a narrative podcast for tweens directed by Rachel Chavkin and Zhailon Levingston.
 The series was produced by The Onassis Foundation and TRAX from PRX.
 De Shields' co-stars include fellow Hadestown cast member Amber Gray, Divine Garland, Vinie Burrows, Kristen Sieh, and more.

-De Shields has appeared on television on Another World, Cosby, Sex and the City, Great Performances, Lipstick Jungle, Law & Order, Law & Order: Special Victims Unit, and Elsbeth.
-He won an Primetime Emmy Award for Outstanding Individual Achievement for his performance in the 1982 NBC broadcast of Ain't Misbehavin', and played Tweedledum in a 1983 televised production of Alice in Wonderland that also featured Eve Arden, Richard Burton, Colleen Dewhurst, James Coco, Kaye Ballard, and Nathan Lane.
-More recently, De Shields appeared in John Mulaney's John Mulaney & the Sack Lunch Bunch in which he sang "Algebra Song!"
+De Shields appeared in John Mulaney's John Mulaney & the Sack Lunch Bunch in which he sang "Algebra Song!"
 The comedy/musical/variety special was released on Netflix on December 24, 2019.
 In 2020, he played the role of Chubby, a recurring character, in the television series Katy Keene on The CW.
+He has also appeared on the CBS series Elsbeth.

 On December 28, 2020, it was announced that De Shields would star as Anton Ego in a benefit concert presentation of Ratatouille the Musical, an internet meme that originated on TikTok, inspired by the 2007 Disney/Pixar film.
 The concert streamed exclusively on TodayTix on January 1, 2021.
 De Shields appeared in Lin-Manuel Miranda's directorial debut film, tick, tick...
 BOOM!, released on Netflix on November 12, 2021, as a patron of the Moondance Diner in the musical scene for "Sunday", as well as other Broadway actors such as Chita Rivera, Renée Elise Goldsberry, Phillipa Soo, among others.
 He also plays the significant supporting role of Jack in the Netflix comedy Uncoupled, released in July 2022.

 In September 2022, De Shields began performances as Uncle Ben in Death of a Salesman on Broadway at the Hudson Theatre.
 In March 2024, De Shields was announced to be portraying Old Deuteronomy in Cats at the Perelman Performing Arts Center in the summer of that year.
-He reprised his role as Hermes in the West End production of Hadestown opposite original Broadway cast stars Reeve Carney, Eva Noblezada, Amber Gray, and Patrick Page (who was later replaced by Phillip Boykin for non-filming performances due to injury) for a limited engagement from February to March 2025, where during that time the show was professionally filmed starring De Shields and his original Broadway co-stars, including Page.
+He reprised his role when the production transferred to Broadway, earning another Tony nomination.
+He reprised his role as Hermes in the West End production of Hadestown together with the other stars of the original Broadway cast for a limited engagement from February to March 2025, during which the show was filmed for theatrical release.